OgShadoww/DSA/DataStructures/Linear/README.md

 # 📂 [Leniar DS] - Data Structures & Algorithms

 ## 📌 Overview
-This section contains implementations and explanations of **[Folder Name]** in C++.
+This section contains implementations and explanations of **Linear Data Structues** in C++.
 It includes fundamental concepts, operations, and real-world applications.

 ## 📖 Topics Covered
 ✅ **Basic Concept**